psteeve/cstar-industries.github.io/_posts/2014-07-02-nitrogen-on-heroku.md

 ## What is remarkable about [cstar/nitrogen-on-heroku](https://github.com/cstar/nitrogen-on-heroku)?

-I took the generate template from Nitrogen and `make rel_cowboy`, took the generated `site` directory and :
+I generated the template from Nitrogen with `make rel_cowboy`, took the generated `site` directory and :

 - Added [rebar.config](https://github.com/cstar/nitrogen-on-heroku/blob/master/rebar.config)
 - Added [Procfile](https://github.com/cstar/nitrogen-on-heroku/blob/master/Procfile)
 - Added [.preferred_otp_version](https://github.com/cstar/nitrogen-on-heroku/blob/master/.preferred_otp_version)
 - Changed the supervisor to get HTTP port value from the [environment](https://github.com/cstar/nitrogen-on-heroku/blob/master/src/nitrogen_sup.erl#L33)

+Feel free to adapt to your own liking.

+Note that deployment fetches and rebuilds all the dependencies.
+Everytime.
+I do have a fork of the "official" erlang buildpack which stores deps in the Heroku cache.
+[Fetch it at your own risk](https://github.com/cstar/heroku-buildpack-erlang), as it's outdated.

+Thank you for your visit!